-- Photographs need to be in digital form, as JPEG or PNG files with a minimum resolution of 72 DPI.
+- Photographs need to be in digital form, as JPEG or PNG files with a minimum resolution of 72 DPI, landscape with minimun width of 960 px.
 Also send the original file of each photograph that is used.

-- The Writer have the responsibility to ensure that the material sent does not contain third-party material the publishing of which would infringe with their rights.
+- The Writers have the responsibility to ensure that the material sent does not contain third-party material the publishing of which would infringe with their rights.

-Please submit your article via e-mail directly to the co-editor in charge of the theme or to the editorial team: uasjournal(at)hamk.fi.
+Please submit your article via e-mail directly to the co-editor in charge of the theme (see the information about themes here) or to the editorial team at uasjournal(at)turkuamk.fi.

 Publishing Terms and Conditions

-The UAS Journal online publication complies with the practice by which the writer give the journal the right to publish the material sent, under the terms and conditions described in this form.
+The UAS Journal online publication complies with the practice by which the writer gives the journal the right to publish the material sent, under the terms and conditions described in this form.

 UAS Journal has a policy that the authors may publish their final draft after a four-month embargo.
 However, UAS Journal is fully open access, so you may just insert the direct link of your article onto your website.